mhgamboa/notes/Frontend/nextjs.md

        - **`context` which is an object with 3 keys: params, req, res**

 3. **Client Side Rendering (CSR)** -> Only used on **components**, not **pages** (Also called page components)
-   - Instead of fetching data within the `useEffect()` hook, Next.js uses SWR, which is a React Hook library for data fetching
+   - Instead of fetching data within the `useEffect()` hook, Next.js allows you to use external hook libraries for data fetching
-     - To use the SWR hook:
-       - Run `npm i swr`
-       - `import useSWR from "swr"`
-       - In your component use `const { data, error } = useSWR('dashboard', functionThatFetchesData)` TODO: find out what the first argument is
-       - `data` is the data returned. `error` is any error that occurs during the fetching
+     - Two of the most popular are swr (which was created by Vercel) and react-query
+     - **Notes about querying are out of the scope of these notes.
+Check the [Frontend Folder](https://github.com/mhgamboa/notes/tree/main/Frontend) to find any applicable notes**

 ### Static Site Generation (SSG)